spotaws/vstruct/README.md

     size(...)

 Returns the exact amount of data, in bytes, that this format will consume from the input if `read` is called, or the exact amount it will append to the output if `write` is called.
-If this cannot yet be determined (for example, 'z' with no arguments or any usage of 'c'), if it changes the position of the read/write pointer (for example, seek commands), or if does anything else that might interfere with vstruct's own use of the file handle, such as seeking, it should return nil.
+If this cannot yet be determined (for example, `z` with no arguments or any usage of `c`), if it changes the position of the read/write pointer (for example, seek commands), or if does anything else that might interfere with vstruct's own use of the file handle, such as seeking, it should return nil.

 Formats that neither interfere with the file handle nor read or write data should return 0; this is the case, for example, for the endianness controls.